mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 Choosing a theoretical framework which aligns with the goals of the research questions is an important decision in undertaking a PhD study.
 In my role as both a practitioner and a researcher, it was vital to select a framework that could incorporate potential complications within the research process.
 The focus of the research required a framework containing concepts able to the following: analyse the evolution of participant agency in the learning process, accommodate authentic learning contexts, conceptualise barriers to participation, and support a mutual approach to involving the community in design changes.
 To meet these needs I have chosen cultural historical activity theory (CHAT) and supplemented it with specific techniques of design-based research (DBR).
 The following sections give a short overview of these frameworks in relation to these needs.
 They are explored in depth in Chapter 3.

+#### Why activity theory and not constructionism

+Papert and Turkle's celebration of bricolage approaches and corresponding rejection of the primacy of abstract approaches to learning computing resonates with my motivations to explore complex learner driven pedagogies.
+This ethos had been developed into a school of pedagogy named Constructionism which continues to be popular in computing education in particular through the work or MIT labs.
+Constructionism has been used as a "epistemological paradigm, a learning theory and a design framework" in varied contexts [kynigos_constructionism:_2015].

+Constructionism and the process of making constructionist games is a leading school in game making studies as demonstrated by work led by Resnick and Kafai.
+Constructionist pedagogy that are explored in Chapter 2.

+This chapter has already addressed the overall ethos of conducting educational research in situ, i.e. in an authentic educational context.
+In recent years researchers from constructionist school have started to describe the importance a situated approach to studying and critical approach to game making studies [@kafai_revaluation_2022; @kafai_theory_2020].

+However, constructionism lacks some of the tools provided by CHAT, and its research outputs still retain a primary focus on its historical concerns on a more personal understandings of knowledge.
+For a sociocultural critique of constructionism see Vossoughi et al [-@vossoughi_making_2016].

+In addition CHAT augments this situated perspective on learning with tools to study the impact of past cultural activity of participants on present activity.

+Instead AT offers a rich language to explore the kind of empowerment and limits to it in a wider contextual sense.

+It also provided a diversity of concept to explore a complex and dynamic picture of participant agency.

 ### Cultural historical activity theory

 <!-- - explores tensions